woejefe/PiP_Video_Window/README.md

 You can use it as a monitor to see whats happening in on other devices/streams/ basically whatever you can pipe into a webcam input

-Currently need help on line 74 (should be easy just need to make a variable for the line "self.stream=VideoStream(0)") and also want to have a way to retry the connection on failed frame or display that the connection is in use elsewhere (after x failed frames)
+Currently need help on line 74 (should be easy just need to make a variable for the line "self.stream=VideoStream(0)") and also want to have a way to retry the connection on failing to get device

 Dependencies are pillow, imutils, tkinter, and C2V